Voltage: 230V, Frequency: 50Hz

 Other: Bicycles and your feet.

-Internet: Internet access is becoming more widely available in Burma, both in hotels and at internet cafes.
+Internet: Internet access is becoming more widely available in Myanmar, both in hotels and at internet cafes.
 Some offer WiFi.
 It is usually more cost-effective to use a service outside the hotel.
 Some sites may be blocked.

 Mail: The cost of sending international mail is less than in Australia.
 Postcards and letters will take around 2 weeks to reach Australia.